Chief of Accounting, Tax, and Coaching Services: Jonathan VanHorn, CPA/ABV

 Rebecca helps DentistMetrics clients by making sure their transactions are classified and coded correctly.
 When there is a payroll question, Rebecca is the go to person in the firm.

 Rebecca (known to her friends as Becca) enjoys spending time with her family and friends.
+She graduated from the University of Arkansas Monticello with a BBA in Accounting in 2005.
 She is an avid weather enthusiast (so much so that she went back to school to earn her meteorology degree).
 Besides monitoring the weather, her hobbies include cooking, reading, scrapbooking, shopping, and watching movies.
-She has been married for 11 years and has two children and two fur-babies (kitties).
+She has been married for 12 years and has two children and two fur-babies (kitties).

 Master of all Things Tax: Spencer Weideman, CPA